gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 PC-Microbit
 ----------------------------------------

-.. admonition:: Tip

-    If you are using a trackpad, navigate to various sections and pages by clicking on the same heading in the left sidebar twice, then use the arrow keys to move up and down.

 | These docs will help you code your microbit using micropython.
 | Micropython is a version of python for running on small devices like the microbit.